The perfect wine for your BBQ

 Don’t be shy to guide your guests know as to which wines are meant for which cheeses, it will be worth it!

-- Match fatty or oily foods such as oily fish, Palma Ham, heavier cream cheeses, pâté and some lamb dishes with crisp (high acidity) dry wines.
+● Match fatty or oily foods such as oily fish, Parma Ham, heavier cream cheeses, pâté and some lamb dishes with crisp (high acidity) dry wines.

-- Sweet foods go well with sweet wines but it is important that the wine is as sweet or sweeter than the food or the wine will taste tart and acidic.
+● Sweet foods go well with sweet wines, but it is important that the wine is as sweet or sweeter than the food, or else the wine will taste tart and acidic.

-- Salty foods are given a lift by adding sweetness to the wine selection.
-Well-known examples are Sauternes (Sauvignon Blanc Semillon blend from the Bordeaux Region) and Roquefort Cheese (or a sauce made from stronger, bigger Roqueforts); Stilton and Ports are a must around Christmas time.
+● Salty foods are given a lift by adding sweetness to the wine selection.
+Well-known examples are Sauternes (Sauvignon Blanc Semillon blend from the Bordeaux Region) and Roquefort Cheese (or a sauce made from stronger, bigger Roqueforti); Stilton and Ports are a must-have around Christmas time.